 “Yeah, but, more than likely, you’ll end up at some lonely Artic research station in the middle of nowhere with nothing but frozen tundra extending for miles in each direction.”

-She stood up and said, “Exactly, but you wouldn’t have me around to save your sorry butt every time you ventured too far from home…alone!”
+She stood up and said, “And you wouldn’t have me around to save your sorry butt every time you ventured too far from home…alone!”

 As she started for the hatch, she told him, “Get some rest and I’ll check in on you later.”
 Just as she was about to reach for the handle, Skyler blurted out, “Wait, one last thing!”